mmistakes/minimal-mistakes/_drafts/2023-04-15-functional-error-handling-in-kotlin.md

 }
 ```

-Then, we can implement a first version of the function calculating the salary gap using directly `map` and `flatMap` functions:
+Then, we can implement the first version of the function calculating the salary gap using direct `map` and `flatMap` functions:

 ```kotlin
 class JobsService(private val jobs: Jobs) {